alma/alma-woocommerce-gateway/readme.txt

 == Changelog ==

+= 5.0.1 =
+* fix: missing client information when In Page is activated
 * fix: missing shipping information when In Page is activated
 * fix: loading of the translation files